nmfta-repo/TCAT/Instruction_Manual.md

 ## LEDS

-The UTHP has 4 LEDs on the front panel.
+The TCAT has 4 LEDs on the front panel.
 The LED states are as follows:
 - **Power LED**: Indicates power status (solid blue when power supplied)
 - **Status LED**: Indicates system status (flashing green after operating system boot)
 - **CAN LED**: Indicate CAN0 bus activity (flashing orange when CAN messages are being received).